RayHightower/RayHightower.com/_posts/2024-04-10-extreme-ownership.markdown

 So they cut the number of slides and simplified the briefing by focusing on one principle.
 It's less important for the brass to have every mission detail.
 And it is more important for the military personnel on the ground (SEALs, Sailors, Marines, and Soldiers) to know their role and how to contribute to the overall mission.

-Leaders can teams are more effective when everyone understands the broader mission objective, expressed as Commander's Intent.
+Leaders and teams are more effective when everyone understands the broader mission objective, expressed as Commander's Intent.

 ### Commander's Intent